 It is Gaudí’s greatest triumph in urban planning and shows the architect at his most organic.
 The city’s largest park began as a collaboration between businessman Eusebi Güell (hence the park’s name) and Antoni Gaudí.
 Using the foothills of the Collserola as a canvas, Gaudí designed an architectural park whose structures (houses, fountains, columns, walkways) often resemble extensions of nature.

 Columns sprout like tree trunks, arches are jagged like cave openings, and a giant lizard guards its fountain with scales made of mosaic tiles.
-Don’t forget to take photos on the monumental mosaic huge bench, as it’s one of the most photographed places in Barcelona.
+Don’t forget to take photos of the monumental mosaic and the huge bench, as it’s one of the most photographed places in Barcelona.

-The lizard staircase and the view of the city from the Plaza de la Nature, the large open space surrounded by an undulating wall of mosaics are on Park Güell’s must-see list.
-Here it is important to know your ticket options.
+The lizard staircase and the view of the city from the Plaza de la Nature, the large open space surrounded by an undulating wall of mosaics, are on Park Güell’s must-see list.
+Here, it is important to know your ticket options.
 The free ticket gets you into the park, but not into the best places.
 For this (and to see the lizard and the Square of Nature), you need a 10 euro ticket.
 Book in advance online and arrive in time for the designated time.
-For more information on tickets and for organised guided tours see here.
+For more information on tickets and for organised guided tours, see GetYourGuide.

 Las Ramblas

-Barcelona’s most famous street, a pedestrianised avenue of almost a mile from Plaça Cataluyna to Port Vell, a walking route for visitors to the city.
-Even small vendors with selfie sticks can’t match the charm of the old-school florists, gelaterías and sweet stalls offering bites of crema catalana (a form of crème brûlée) along the street.
-A classic question asked by many is whether it is pronounced La Rambla or Las Ramblas?
-In fact it is both.
-Originally, the area consisted of five mini-ramps: the Rambla de Canaletes, Estudis, Sant Josep, Caputxins, and Santa Mònica, but later they were joined together and today, the street sign reads La Rambla.
+Barcelona’s most famous street, a pedestrianised avenue of almost a mile from Plaça Catalunya to Port Vell, is a walking route for visitors to the city.
+Even small vendors with selfie sticks can’t match the charm of the old-school florists, gelaterías, and sweet stalls offering bites of crema catalana (a form of crème brûlée) along the street.
+A classic question asked by many is whether it is pronounced La Rambla or Las Ramblas.
+In fact, it is both.
+Originally, the area consisted of five mini-ramps: the Rambla de Canaletes, Estudis, Sant Josep, Caputxins, and Santa Mònica, but later they were joined together, and today, the street sign reads La Rambla.

 As annoying as it is to keep your bag clutched to yourself for fear of pickpockets, La Rambla has a charm that attracts 78 million visitors a year.
 The facades of its buildings are strikingly beautiful: the opera house, Gran Teatre del Liceu, and at number 83, the Antigua Casa Figueras is an unexpected hodgepodge of Catalan modernism, replete with stained glass and mosaics.
 Plaça Reial (exit La Rambla via Carrer de Colom) is a regal yellow square with bars and restaurants; next to the fountain, find lampposts designed by the young Gaudí.
 Also, watch your step between La Boqueria and the Liceu metro station: artist Joan Miró created a street mosaic that, despite its bright colours, many people miss.